 Virtual machines are an important component of an organization's IT infrastructure that handles large compute requirements daily.
 An organization may incur losses if the infrastructure is not available when it is most required, which makes backup and restore an unavoidable need.
 In most cases, organizations set up Hyper-V hosts in globally distributed locations to create and manage virtual machines for their IT requirements, yet managing backup and restore for these virtual machines across a geographically distributed infrastructure is a complicated process that requires manual intervention and resources.
-Phoenix simplifies the process by providing:
+Druva simplifies the process by providing:

 - A cloud-based solution that centralizes data management and archival, and